openwisp/ansible-openwisp2/README.md

 Install ansible
 ---------------

-Install ansible **on your local machine** (not the production server!) if you haven't done already, there are various ways in which you can do this, but we prefer to use the official python package manager, eg:
+Install ansible (version 2.2 or higher) **on your local machine** (not the production server!) if you haven't done already, there are various ways in which you can do this, but we prefer to use the official python package manager, eg:

-    sudo pip install ansible
+    sudo pip install ansible>=2.2

 If you don't have pip installed see [Installing pip](https://pip.pypa.io/en/stable/installing/) on the pip documentation website.